Obesity is a condition characterized by excessive accumulation of body fat and increased body weight.

 So, if somebody claims that a certain approach will reduce belly fat more than other fat, you can be certain that this intervention is not supported by scientific evidence.

-As mentioned previously, a Mediterranean type diet may to reduce belly fat and improve some of the metabolic abnormalities associated with central obesity.
+As mentioned previously, a Mediterranean-type diet may reduce belly fat and improve some of the metabolic abnormalities associated with central obesity.